Keycapsss/Plaid-Pad/README.md

 If you succeed to enter bootloader mode, you can see usbasp in device manager, or `*** USBAsp device connected` in [QMK Toolbox](https://github.com/qmk/qmk_toolbox).

+## CHANGELOG

+### Rev1
+* Initial pcb design
+* Optional up to 2 Rotary Encoder

+### Rev2 (Rev1.1)

+* Pcb's with the label Rev1.1 are Rev2 (fixed with the second ordered batch)
+* Optional: up to 4 Rotary Encoder
+* Support for 3pin switches with the new top plate
+* Add a small PLAID-PAD text beneath the USB-C connector